Quantization

 **Offload between cpu and gpu**

-One of the advanced use case of this is being able to load a model and dispatch the weights between CPU and GPU.
-Note that the weights that will be dispatched on CPU will not be converted in 8-bit, thus kept in float32.
+One of the advanced use case of this is being able to load a model and dispatch the weights between `CPU` and `GPU`.
+Note that the weights that will be dispatched on CPU **will not** be converted in 8-bit, thus kept in `float32`.
 This feature is intended for users that want to fit a very large model and dispatch the model between GPU and CPU.

-First, load a BitsAndBytesConfig from transformers and set the attribute llm_int8_enable_fp32_cpu_offload to True:
+First, load a [BitsAndBytesConfig](https://huggingface.co/docs/transformers/v4.34.1/en/main_classes/quantization#transformers.BitsAndBytesConfig) from `transformers` and set the attribute `llm_int8_enable_fp32_cpu_offload` to `True`:

 Copied